 This age is traditional in cultures that circumcise for religious or cultural reasons.
 Consider requesting that a specialist perform the surgery on your baby and insist on pain relief for your child.
 Again, circumcision is a surgery to remove part of your son and it’s not medically necessary.
 Weigh the choice carefully.

-Your baby's first meal should be colostrum from your breasts.
-Some hospitals will try and take your baby away to give a drink of formula or sugar water ("glucose" water.)
-Don't allow this.
+Give your baby colostrum from your breasts as his or her first meal.
+Some hospitals try to take your baby away to give a drink of formula or sugar-water (“glucose” water).
+Don’t allow this.

 Getting your breastfeeding relationship off to the best start means nursing as soon as possible after birth.
 Within the first thirty minutes is ideal.
-You don't want your baby to be given any supplements that may make it harder for your breastfeeding relationship to get off to an excellent start.
+You don’t want the nursery to give any supplements that may make breastfeeding harder.

-Your baby's immediate nursing is also wonderful for you.
-The nursing stimulates your uterus to contract, which lessens your blood loss and helps expel your baby's placenta.
+Your baby’s immediate nursing is also wonderful.
+It stimulates your uterus to contract, which again lessens blood loss and helps expel your baby’s placenta.

 These early minutes and hours with your baby are a priceless time.
-Take the time that you need to bond with your baby, or just to be with your baby.
+Take the time that you need to bond with your baby; just being with your baby.
 In most cases, everything else can wait!

 I highly recommend you also pamper yourself and your baby by enjoying a lying in period.